sharetribe/flex-docs/src/docs/ftw-search/how-to-set-up-mapbox-for-ftw/index.md

 ---
-title: How to set up Mapbox for SWT
+title: How to configure Mapbox
 slug: how-to-set-up-mapbox-for-ftw
 updated: 2019-07-04
 category: ftw-search
 ingress:
-  By default, Sharetribe Web Template (SWT) uses Mapbox for showing interactive maps.
-This guide will help you in creating a Mapbox account and setting up an account token in the SWT environment configuration.
+  By default, the template uses Mapbox for showing interactive maps.
+  This guide will help you create a Mapbox account and assign the access token to an environment variable.
 published: true
 ---